seccode/gtest/README.md

 # G Test
 The most advanced test for an AI

-## Disclaimer: I am not necessarily claiming that this theory is true, I am claiming that I came up with this theory, that an AI should be able to do anything we can do, so that an AI should be able to come up with this theory without input bias.
+## Disclaimer: I am not necessarily claiming that this theory is true, I am claiming that I came up with this theory, that an AI should be able to do anything we can do, so that an AI should be able to come up with this theory.

 # Theory
 The theory is that God is real and that God created/creates everything in the universe.